Subdivisions

 This condition requires that the taxes for the current year must be paid in full.
 If enough time has elapsed between the time you apply for subdivision and the plan of survey is to be registered that a new tax year is in effect, and a tax notice has not yet been issued by Beaver County, contact the County Office for an estimate of taxes.
 ALL taxes must be paid before the County will notify the Subdivision Authority that this condition has been met.

-Sample Condition 2: That the owner pay the final endorsement fees to Beaver County …
+Sample Condition 2: That the owner pay the final endorsement fees to Municipal Planning Services …

 Sample Condition 3: The existing private sewage disposal system must comply with the Alberta Private Sewage Treatment and Disposal regulations …